The Epicure's Almanack

 The Epicure's Almanack; or, Calendar of Good Living, was a guide to eating establishments in London, written by Ralph Rylance and published by Longman in 1815.
 Given the poor reception of the initial printing, there was no effort to pull together any later edition.
 The book was republished by the British Library in 2013, with extensive commentary by Janet Ing Freeman.

 The Book

 The Epicure's Almanack describes some 650 eating establishments in London and its then-surroundings as of 1815.
 Longman, its publisher, spent nearly £177 to print 750 copies of the first edition, and advertised heavily, but in the end fewer than 300 copies were sold; the remainder were pulped.
-It was advertised as being modelled on the Almanach des Gourmands, published in Paris between 1803–1812, but the claim seems untrue.
+It was advertised as being modelled on the Almanach des Gourmands, published in Paris between 1803 and 1812, but the claim seems untrue.
 In fact, it was pulled together from the notes of Rylance and collaborators as they visited a number of London establishments.
 Very few of these eateries have continued to the present day, and the book's primary interest is as an early-19th century description of London, its eateries, and its cuisine.

 The book is organized into a main body and three shorter appendices: